oven-sh/boringssl/CONTRIBUTING.md

     // See the License for the specific language governing permissions and
     // limitations under the License.

+# Testing
+See the [build instructions](./BUILDING.md) for instructions on how to run tests.

+Additionally, our Gerrit instance is configured to run our tests on a range of platforms.
+This is called the "commit queue" or CQ.
+Project members can set the `Commit-Queue` label to +1 for a dry run, which runs the tests without submitting the CL.

+# Pre-generated files
+There are a number of files in BoringSSL which are checked into the source tree, to reduce dependencies for consumers of the library.
+When modifying their inputs, the generated files must be updated.
+The CQ and `depot_tools` presubmit scripts will check that they are correct.

+See [pre-generated file documentation](./gen/README.md) for how to update these files.

 # The small print
 Contributions made by corporations are covered by a different agreement than the one above, the